-Create a like format for all five research articles.
+Create a like format for all four research articles.
 Somewhere at the top note your ACT group, your mission statement, the news source, and the title of the article.
 This same information should be located on each of the summaries.
 I2 point font.
 I inch margins. make sure in your format that you note the actual source of the article / the paper that it came from & the title of the article.

-#2 - Five Stories
+#2 - Five Stories (groups of two - four required)

-I want you to find five news articles (four support your mission - one conflicts with it) which have some impact on your ACT group.
+The articles you've chosen must have some impact on your ACT group.
 The news should provide a basis of knowledge about the cause you are working for.
 Make sure that the source is legitimate - which means stay away from blogs.
 The news may cover a group similar to yours, or the article might be about the central issue, which yours revolves around.
-It is your choice on the five articles that you select.
+It is your choice on the articles.
 However, lousy choices will result in lousy grades.
 If you have a question about any of the news articles, run them by me first.
-The best place to find your news is online- whether you go to a newspaper or to a web site which accumulates various news sources.
-Make sure that you provide a clean copy of the article in its entirety (that means with the stories banner - do NOT cut and paste) with the article in your notebook.
+Make sure that you provide an actively written and read copy of the article in its entirety (that means with the stories banner - do NOT cut and paste) with the article in your notebook.